lenaschimmel/sc2rf/README.md

 # Interpreting the output
 _To be written..._

-Some example output (based on Sequences published by the [German Robert-Koch-Institut](https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland)):

 <img width="1110" alt="Screenshot of the terminal output of this program" src="https://user-images.githubusercontent.com/1325019/156946733-cdc025d7-869a-4ce6-b1b7-62b0d1a30bac.png">

-# Source material
+# Source material attribution
-I used the following files from Nextstrain's [nextclade_data](https://github.com/nextstrain/nextclade_data/tree/master/data/datasets/sars-cov-2/references/MN908947/versions/2022-03-04T12:00:00Z/files):
- * `virus_properties.json`
+ * `virus_properties.json` contains data from [LAPIS / cov-](https://lapis.cov-spectrum.org/) which uses data from [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/), prepared and hosted by Nextstrain, see [blog post](https://nextstrain.org/blog/2021-07-08-ncov-open-announcement).
- * `reference.fasta`
+ * `reference.fasta` is taken from Nextstrain's [nextclade_data](https://github.com/nextstrain/nextclade_data/tree/master/data/datasets/sars-cov-2/references/MN908947/versions/2022-03-04T12:00:00Z/files), see [NCBI](https://www.ncbi.nlm.nih.gov/nuccore/MN908947) for attribution.

-The file `mapping.csv` is a modified version of the table on the [covariants homepage](https://covariants.org/) by Nextstrain.
+ * `mapping.csv` is a modified version of the table on the [covariants homepage](https://covariants.org/) by Nextstrain.
+ * Example output / screenshot based on Sequences published by the [German Robert-Koch-Institut](https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland).

 The initial version of this program was written in cooperation with [@flauschzelle](https://github.com/flauschzelle).
 # TODO
  * [x] investigate fasta / sub bug
  * [ ] add disclaimer and link to pango-designation